 - (Not Recommended) Allow any extension to load without warning

-If you plan on using Custom Connectors or connectors that you or a third party have developed and distribute, you must select "(Not Recommended) Allow any extension to load without warning".
+If you plan on using Custom Connectors or connectors that you or a third party have developed, you must select "(Not Recommended) Allow any extension to load without warning".
 We don't recommend this security setting unless you absolutely trust your Custom Connectors.
 Because, the code in there can handle credentials, including sending them over HTTP, and ignore privacy levels.

-At the "(Recommended)" security setting, if there are custom connectors on your system, you will get the error "The following connector has not been certified, and we are unable to verify that is secure to use" followed by a list of connectors that can't load due to security.
+At the "(Recommended)" security setting, if there are custom connectors on your system, you will get the error "The following connector has not been certified, and we are unable to verify that is secure to use" followed by a list of connectors that can't load because of security.

 To resolve the error and use those connectors, change your security settings to the "(Not Recommended) Allow any extension to load without warning" setting as described earlier.
 Then, restart Power BI Desktop.

-A limited subset of data extensions are considered Certified, and such certified connectors are available using the Get Data dialogue.
+A limited subset of data extensions is considered Certified.
+Access the certified connectors in the Get Data dialogue.
 But, the third-party developer who created the connector is responsible for its maintenance and support.
-While Microsoft distributes these connectors, we are not responsible for their performance or continued functionality.
+While Microsoft distributes the connectors, it's not responsible for their performance or continued function.